HOW TO MAKE AFELIA

 Instructions:

-Place the pork pieces, olive oil, chopped garlic, black pepper, salt, ground coriander, coriander seeds, red wine, and bay leaves into a mixing bowl, mixing well and ensuring that the meat is evenly coated with the mixture.
+Create the marinade by placing the olive oil, chopped garlic, black pepper, salt, ground coriander, coriander seeds, red wine, and bay leaves into a mixing bowl.

-Cover and marinade and place in the refrigerator for at least 2 hours.
+Place the marinated pork in the refrigerator for at least 2 hours.

 Heat a large pot over medium heat and then add the marinade mixture.

-Sear the meat until it starts to brown and then lower the heat to a gentle simmer adding water as needed to prevent sticking and to maintain moisture.
+Sear the meat until it starts to brown and then lower the heat to a gentle simmer.